gslab-econ/gslab_make/gslab_make_dev/README.md

 By default, program log is not written as <code>log</code> = ''.
 <br>
 <br>
-<b>Notes:</b>
+<b>Example:</b>
 <br>
 <code>execute_command('ls', makelog = '', log = 'file')</code> executes the 'ls' command, writes outputs to program log 'file', but does not append status messages or outputs to make log.
 </ul>

 <br>

-#### Unless specified otherwise, the following program functions will use default settings to run your program.
-See the setting section below for more information.
+<b>Unless specified otherwise, the following program functions will use default settings to run your program.
+See the setting section below for more information.</b>

 <br>

 <pre>